 Their Win: When they are responsible, their “ropes” lengthen and they earn more independence.
 Our win: They are much happier participating in activities with family and friends such as get-togethers, dinners, hiking, and game nights several nights in a row!

-Seek to develop healthy communication skills and strategies.
+Seek to develop healthy communication with your teen or preteen.

 Listen to your teen/tween.